sara-nl/clouddocs/VU-20171113/partB.markdown

 ### 3. Working with storage types

 The current HPC Cloud offers two storage types: **Ceph** and **SSD**.
-Data stored on `Ceph` is replicated to protect against data loss in case of hardware failure.
-Our recommended best practice is to run your operating system on a small `SSD image` and store your bulk data on `Ceph datablock(s)`.
+SSD storage is available as SSD disks in the local compute nodes where VMs run.
+It is meant to be small.
+On the other hand, Ceph is a storage system in its own cluster.
+Ceph images can be rather big, and data placed in them is replicated throughout the storage cluster to protect against data loss in case of hardware failure.
+As a guiding note, our recommended best practice is to run your operating system on a small `SSD image`, while you store your bulk data on `Ceph datablock(s)`.

-When you create an `image`, you must choose where it is stored, under the heading _Datastore_.
-You have the choice between `Courses_img` (SSD) and `ceph`.
-When you imported your first _App_ in tutorial Part A, you created an image containing an Ubuntu 14.04 OS on `Courses_img` (SSD).
-In this section we're introducing to you the `ceph` `datastore` option.
-You can create an `image` in `ceph` datastore by following these steps:
+You choose storage types by means of `images`.
+For each `image`, you choose which storage type you want to use by placing the `image` on either of the two `datastores` you have available: you have the choice between `Courses_img` (which provides the SSD storage type) and `ceph`.
+When you imported your first `app` in Part A of this tutorial, you created an `image` which you assigned to the *Courses_img* datastore.
+You know that this `image` has Ubuntu 14.04 installed, so you can now see that you are running the operating system from SSD.

+In this section you will be exploring the `ceph` `datastore`.
+You can create an `image` in the `ceph` datastore by following these steps:

 * Creating a new empty `image` for bulk data
 * Adding the new `image` to the `template`
 * Mounting the `image` in the VM

 At this point you should **not** have any running VMs.
-If you do, shut them down.
+If you do, shut them down (remember, the _Terminate_ button).

 #### Creating a new empty `image` for bulk data